alpargun/learn-from-youtube/README.md

 ## Progress so far
 - Can download Youtube videos from a .csv file with URLs
 - Can clip videos as $n$ frames with $m$ step between frames to prepare input for video models
+- Can sample multiple clips from the same video.
 - Implements custom video dataset class and dataloaders.
 Visualizes clips from batches for debugging

 ## TODO